n4whp/grab/README.md

 # grab

-grab will automate the chown and cp funtions a noted in this class...
-With only one short command ```grab``` then be prompted to enter the file name
+grab will automate the chown and cp funtions as noted in this class...
+With only one short command ```grab``` then be prompted to enter the file name.
+Keep in mind for this script you need to have a folder or device in ```/mnt```

 to isntall grab all commands must be run as sudo: